Joichiro Tatsuyoshi: Biography

 In December, 1994, Tatsuyoshi fought WBC Bantamweight Champion Yasuei Yakushiji.
 Being a title match between two Japanese fighters, the match generated huge media attention, and Tatsuyoshi was a huge favorite to win.
 However, he ended with a loss by 12-round decision, losing his interim title.

 Tatsuyoshi challenged the WBC Super Bantamweight Champion twice in 1996 and 1997, but lost both times.
-Many began to believe he was no longer capable of fighting at the world level, and in November 1997, Tatsuyoshi challenged undefeated WBC Bantamweight Champion Sirimongkol Singwangcha, with the intent of retiring if he failed to win.
+Many began to believe he was no longer capable of fighting at the world level, and in November 1997, Tatsuyoshi challenged undefeated WBC Bantamweight Champion Sirimongkol Singmanasak, with the intent of retiring if he failed to win.
 Despite the odds, he won by TKO in seventh round, reclaiming his title after three years.

 Tatsuyoshi recorded two title defenses before losing to Veeraphol Sahaprom on December 29, 1998.
 He challenged Sahaprom in August 1999, but lost again in the seventh round, and announced his retirement after the fight.
 He changed his mind shortly afterwards and resumed his training, making a comeback fight on December 15, 2002, winning by TKO after more than three years of inactivity.
 He won again in September 2003, but fell into inactivity again after injuring his left knee.
 There are no plans for a next fight, but he still trains with his son, Jukiya, who wishes to follow his father into professional boxing.